Renault-Airbus partnership to develop new generation of electric batteries | Technology

 Renault-Airbus partnership to develop new generation of electric batteries

-"For the first time, two European leaders from different industries are sharing engineering knowledge to shape the future of hybrid-electric aircraft", said Gilles Le Borgne, Renault's EVP for engineering.
-"Aviation is an extremely demanding field in terms of both safety and energy consumption, and so is the car industry."
+Engineering teams from both companies will join forces to mature technologies related to energy storage, one of the main roadblocks for the development of long-range electric vehicles, Airbus said in a statement.
+According to Renault, the new partnership will be "complementary" to the French carmaker's alliance with Japan's Nissan, as both companies are holding talks on the future of their strategic alliance which will also be centered around electric vehicles.

+"It's complementary to what Nissan is currently doing," a company executive told Reuters.
 The collaboration will focus on energy management optimisation and battery weight improvement while also studying the full life cycle of future batteries and assessing their carbon footprint.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)